Quick Answer

-Use a covenant not to sue when you need conditional settlement peace without surrendering leverage too early.
-In this article, it is a contractual promise not to bring specified claims, while a release can extinguish covered rights.
+Use a covenant not to sue when you need conditional settlement peace without giving up your position too early.
+It is a contractual promise not to bring specified claims, while a release can extinguish covered rights.
 The practical move is to tie that promise to verifiable milestones such as payment receipt, return or deletion of assets, and access revocation before broader closure steps.
 For filed U.S. federal matters, dismissal wording also matters because Rule 41 defaults to without prejudice if prejudice is not specified.

 Use the same order every time: build your evidence file, define the exact open issues, and close only when your record matches signed terms you can verify.

 If a draft uses broad closure labels, treat those labels as review triggers, not shortcuts.
-With this source set, legal-substance rules are not fully verified, so keep legal interpretation with counsel and keep this playbook focused on execution evidence.
+Keep legal interpretation with counsel and keep this playbook focused on execution evidence.

 The practical risk is sequencing: teams may sign before the completion record is clear.
 Keep the paper aligned to an operating sequence already agreed, including who does what, what comes next, and what record shows completion.